-In partnership with Northern State University, Huron Community Campus will be offering an Associate's Degree in General Studies.
+Through a partnership with Northern State University, Huron Community Campus offers an Associate's Degree in General Education.
 Earn the entire degree while living in the Huron area.
 All General Education courses will be charged at a rate of $40 per credit hour.
 The same courses offered at South Dakota public universities are $277 per credit hour.
 This degree program is a federal financial aid eligible program and will bring many options for students who enroll in the program.
-Students can use classes from this program to obtain a bachelor's degree from one of the many on-line programs we have available, or they can continue their education at a different college/university after completing some or all of the degree.
+Students can use classes from this program to obtain a bachelor's degree from one of the many on-line programs we have available, or they may continue their education at a different college/university after completing some or all of the degree.

 Masters Degree in Education Program

 Huron Community Campus is offering a Master's Degree in Education through Northern State University at a 75% discount on tuition.
 The degree consists of 35 credits (9 required classes, 2 elective classes and an internship).
 Students can transfer up to 9 hours into the program including ENL endorsement credits earned previously.
 The cost of the program is $150 per credit hour ($5,250 total over the two-year length of the program).
 The same classes and program costs $414.85 per credit hour at the other South Dakota public universities, and much more at private universities.
 The Huron program offers a minimum savings of over $11,000 on tuition (75% discount).
 This program is federal financial aid eligible for those who qualify.
 The Nordby Family Foundation is the major sponsor and this program would not be offered without their support and leadership.
 Other organizations that helped make this program possible include the Huron University Foundation, Huron Community Foundation, and the United Way Heartland Region.
 For more information contact Huron Community Campus.